zhengjunyao-work/arc24/docs/modeling/Iteration_17_external_data.md

 - [x] Implement a new option on training that uses a dataset without test tasks.
 It has a configuration with the number of train tasks and randomly makes new tasks selecting train and test samples.
 - [x] Prepare RE-ARC dataset for the new format
 - [ ] Once we have the best configuration, try increasing `max_seq_len`.
 Some training samples do not fit in 4096
+- [ ] Are VLLM results deterministic?
+Why?
+- [ ] What is the uncertainty in my estimation of accuracy?